Seven Stars Yogurts are available up and down the East Coast. Choose a state, below, to find a retail store near you.

 Why is your yogurt more liquid than other types?

 Our yogurt generally has a more liquid texture than most commercial yogurts because we don't add thickeners.
 However, it shouldn't be liquid.
 It can become more liquid, if it's handled roughly or stirred up.
 In addition, its texture can suffer from being allowed to get warm or freeze.
-Finally, there is the possibility of having a container of yogurt that did not culture properly.
-Some of those will slip through our screening process.
 Each container is filled as a liquid and develops its yogurt body over the incubation period.
-Unfortunately, sometimes a container will not set up properly in an otherwise successful batch
+Each batch is taste tested before being shipped from the plant.

 How long do you pasteurize your milk?